 Educates, Trains, equips and notifies your staff

 Now that we have listed some of the reasons, let talk about how to deliver this information.
-Transparency maybe the most critical part of this article.
-The importance of transparency cant be stated enough.
-An informed customer may not be a happy one but will be more happy than a customer that has an issue and is kept in the dark.
+Transparency may be the most critical part of this article.
+The importance of transparency can’t be stated enough.
+An informed customer may not be a happy one but will be happier than a customer that has an issue and is kept in the dark.
 Delivery can be a simple post or page on your site – likely in the support section.